lucasdistasi/crypto-balance-tracker-legacy/README.md

 require a JWT token from an user with ADMIN role.
 That being said, below you can find the instructions to run the application with or without security.

-1. Have Docker installed and running.
+1. Have Docker and Docker Compose installed and running.
+2. If you want to secure the app, set the security.enabled property in application.yml from this project to true.
+Default value is false.
-2. Set up environment variables in _.env_ file.
+3. Set up environment variables in _.env_ file.
    1. MONGODB_DATABASE.
 The name of the database.
    2. JWT_SIGNING_KEY.
 The signing key.
 Leave empty if security is disabled.
-   3. COINGEKO_API_KEY.
+   3. COINGECKO_API_KEY.
 API Key from PRO Account.
 If you don't have one, leave it empty.
-3. Download [cbt-mongo-seed](https://github.com/lucasdistasi/cbt-mongo.seed) and set your desired values (not needed if security is disabled).
+4. Download [cbt-mongo-seed](https://github.com/lucasdistasi/cbt-mongo.seed) and set your desired values **(not needed if security is disabled)**.
-4. If you want to secure the app, set the security.enabled property in application.yml from this project to true.
-Default value is false.
-5. Run `./gradlew bootJar` on the root of this project to create the executable jar that's going to be used by Docker.
+5. Run `./gradlew bootJar` on the root of this project to create the executable jar that's going to be used by Docker to build the image.
 6. Create docker images (`docker build`) for
    - [cbt-mongo-seed](https://github.com/lucasdistasi/cbt-mongo.seed) (not needed if security is disabled)
    - [crypto-balance-tracker](https://github.com/lucasdistasi/crypto-balance-tracker)
    - [crypto-balance-tracker-ui](https://github.com/lucasdistasi/crypto-balance-tracker-ui)
    - [crypto-balance-tracker-login](https://github.com/lucasdistasi/crypto-balance-tracker-login) (not needed if security is disabled)
-7. On crypto-balance-tracker folder run `docker-compose -f docker-compose-no-security.yml up` if you don't want to use it with security or `docker compose up` if you want to use it with security.
+7. On crypto-balance-tracker folder run `docker ompose up` if you don't want to use it with security or `docker-compose -f docker-compose-security.yml` if you want to use it with security.

 <br>